laforge49/JActor2/README.md

 Summary
 =====

-We have looked at only one way of doing things with JActor2.
+We have taken a quick look at only one way of doing things with JActor2.
 But one size does not fit all.
 So JActor offers an extensive API, including 5 types of reactor, 4 ways to pass requests and 2 types of request.

 A good next step now would be to look at the